 While all of the strain options listed above might sound like the pathway to health and wellbeing that you’ve been seeking for so long, you should never self-medicate without first getting the opinion of a medical specialist!

-Before undergoing marijuana treatment for your PTSD, you should consult with a licensed medical marijuana doctor.
+Before undergoing marijuana treatment for your PTSD, you should consult with a licensed medical marijuana doctor or certified cannabis coach.
 Through their analysis of your medical condition and previous treatment options, they can advise you on which specific strain to pick out for your treatment.

 That way, you’ll be avoiding the harmful effects of a potentially bad strain, while obtaining the information you need for a long-term treatment that is both prosperous and revitalizing.
 Remember to always consume responsibly and diligently!